statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

 A great starting point for seeing the scope of available methods is the [user journey for models](https://cloud.google.com/bigquery/docs/e2e-journey).
 This repository also has a series of notebook based workflows for many BigQuery ML methods that can be reviewed here: [../03 - BigQuery ML (BQML)](../03%20-%20BigQuery%20ML%20(BQML)/readme.md).

+**BigFrames**
+A new way to interact with BigQuery and BigQuery ML is [BigQuery DataFrames](https://cloud.google.com/python/docs/reference/bigframes/latest).
+A new Pythonic DataFrame with modules for BigQuery (`bigframes.pandas`) that is pandas-compatible and BigQuery ML (`bigframes.ml`) that is scikit-learn like.
+This series of notebooks will be expanded to offer workflow examples in the choice of SQL or BigFrames!

 **Prerequisites**
 - [00 - Setup.ipynb](../00%20-%20Setup/00%20-%20Environment%20Setup.ipynb)
 - [01 - BigQuery - Table Data Source.ipynb](../01%20-%20Data%20Sources/01%20-%20BigQuery%20-%20Table%20Data%20Source.ipynb)